DominicMrakovcich/AppBundle/README.md

 # AppBundle

 ## Description
-Here you will find apps in developemt for better theare and dance sound and media connectivity not only for AV technicians but for non-technicians with no prior AV experience.
+Here you will find apps in developemt for better theare and dance sound and media connectivity for both experienced and new users.

 ## Current Apps in Development
 - NDI Connecct